 Hypopituitarism can also be caused by diseases of the hypothalamus.
 The hypothalamus is a portion of the brain located just above the pituitary gland.
-It is responsible for producing hormones that help the pituitary gland function normally.
+It’s responsible for producing hormones that help the pituitary gland function normally.

 In other cases, the cause of hypopituitarism may be unknown.

 If you have symptoms of hypopituitarism, your doctor may order blood tests to check your hormone levels.
 Or you doctor may want to check for pituitary tumors or defects.
 This is done using a computerized tomography (CT) scan or for more detail and smaller concerns, a magnetic resonance imaging (MRI) scan of your brain.
 Your doctor may do several vision tests to see if your sight is being affected.
 In children, X-rays can measure whether bones are growing normally.

 Your doctor may also want you to see an endocrinologist.
 This is a doctor who studies the endocrine system.
 You may need to go to a special endocrine clinic for other tests.

-Your doctor will treat the condition that is the cause of your hypopituitarism first.
+Your doctor will treat the condition that’s causing your hypopituitarism first.
 This can help restore your pituitary gland’s ability to produce hormones.

 If a tumor on your pituitary gland is causing your hypopituitarism, your doctor may recommend surgery to remove it.
-Or he or she may recommend radiation therapy to shrink it.
+Or they may recommend radiation therapy to shrink it.

-Sometimes even after treatment your body does not produce enough of one or more pituitary hormones.
+Sometimes, even after treatment, your body doesn’t produce enough of one or more pituitary hormones.
 In these cases, your doctor may prescribe a hormone replacement medicine to add to your body’s hormone production.

 Hormone replacement medicines include:

-- Levothyroxine.
-This replaces thyroid hormones missing because of a thyroid-stimulating hormone deficiency.
+- This replaces thyroid hormones missing because of a thyroid-stimulating hormone deficiency.

-If you are taking hormone replacement medicine, your doctor may want to regularly monitor your hormone level.
+If you’re taking hormone replacement medicine, your doctor may want to regularly monitor your hormone level.
 Doing so will make sure you’re getting the right amount of replacement hormones.

 If you become very sick (such as with the flu) or go through a stressful time, your doctor may adjust the dose of replacement hormone you take (just as a normally functioning pituitary gland would do).
 You might also need a dose adjustment if you become pregnant or have a significant change in weight.